 Risk of Second Primary Breast Cancer in Leukemia or Sarcoma Survivors

-In another earlier analysis as part of the childhood cancer survivor study which included 3,768 female childhood leukemia or sarcoma cancer survivors who were treated with increasing doses of cyclophosphamide or anthracyclines, it was found that they were significantly associated with risk of developing secondary/second primary breast cancer.
+In another earlier analysis as part of the childhood cancer survivor study which included 3,768 female childhood leukemia or sarcoma cancer survivors who were treated with increasing doses of chemotherapy like cyclophosphamide or anthracyclines, it was found that they were significantly associated with risk of developing secondary/second primary breast cancer.
 There was a 5.3 fold and 4.1 fold increased risk of developing second primary/secondary breast cancer in sarcoma and leukemia survivors respectively.
 (Henderson TO et al., J Clin Oncol., 2016)

 Risk of Secondary Skin Cancers in Childhood Cancer Survivors who once received Radiotherapy

 According to the findings from another study called the DCOG-LATER cohort study which included 5843 Dutch childhood cancer survivors who had been diagnosed with various types of cancers between 1963 and 2001, the survivors who were once treated with radiotherapy had an increased risk of secondary skin cancers The study found approximately 30 fold increased risk of basal cell carcinomas in these survivors.
 This also depended on the extent of skin area exposed during the treatment.
 (Jop C Teepen et al, J Natl Cancer Inst., 2019)